Domestic Abuse Statistics UK

 Serious Assault & Deaths

-• There were 108 domestic homicides in the year ending March 2024, of these, 83 were women and 25 were men; 66 of these victims were killed by a partner or ex-partner.
+• There were 111 domestic homicides in the year ending March 2025, of these, 75 were women and 36 were men; 67 of which were killed by a partner or ex-partner.

 • 262 domestic abuse related deaths were recorded the year ending March 2024 of which 98 suspected suicide following domestic abuse.